 ERC-721 is a specific type of smart contract standard on the Ethereum network that enables the creation of non-fungible tokens.
 Although ERC-721 tokens are not mutually interchangeable (fungible) like ERC-20 tokens and other digital currencies, they have still gained massive popularity for their role in representing ownership of unique assets.
 ERC-721 tokens can represent everything from digital collectibles to deeds and titles of real-world property.

+According to Etherscan, there are currently 8,500+ ERC-721 smart contracts in existence as of February 2021.
 In this article, we’ll look at how ERC-721 emerged as a standard for gaming dApps and other use cases.
 We’ll also examine various developer proposals to add even more improvements to ERC-721.